Bernardo-MG/docs-maven-skin/src/site/markdown/tools.md

 ### Additional Libraries

-A few custom javascript utilities are contained in the project.
+A few custom javascript utilities are contained inside the project.
 These will be minified when building the project, and stored into the scripts.min.js file.

 ## Basic Template